MicahMcQ/CapStone-ChefMe/react-app/README.md

 ### Installing

-We are going to install an test the server first.
+We are going to "npm install on both the "client and "server" folders.
+Lets start with the server first.
 To make sure it's connected with your local database.
-Once we've downloaded it we are going to close it and run a concurrent script from the "Client" folder that allows us to start the Front and Backend with one command.
+Once we've downloaded it we are going to close it and run a concurrent script from the "client" folder that allows us to start the Front and Backend with one command.

 Clone the repository to your local machine: